 Survival myths that could get you hurt

-People should know not to take the things they see in movies and TV shows as fact, but with survival “reality” shows coming thick and fast there’s the very real chance someone might take the things they see seriously.
-If you do something during a survival situation because someone on a survival show did it for the cameras, then you’re just asking for trouble, so here’s a few of the survival tips out there that you should stay well away from.
+People should know not to take the things they see in movies and TV shows as fact, but with survival “reality” shows coming thick and fast there’s a very real chance someone might take the things they see seriously.
+If you do something during a survival situation because someone on a survival show did it for the cameras, then you’re just asking for trouble, so here are a few survival myths that could get you hurt that you should stay well away from.

 It’s safe to dive off a cliff into water

-It would be safe as long as the distance to fall isn’t to big, you land perfectly and there’s no rocks of logs under the surface.
+It would be safe as long as the distance to fall isn’t too big, you land perfectly and there are no rocks or logs under the surface.
 These are things you won’t be able to tell by standing on a cliff looking over the edge, and even the clearest of waters can be deceptive in their depth.
-The World high diving federation recommends that no one dives from higher than 20 meters (65.5 feet) unless there are professional rescue divers in the water.
+The World High Diving Federation recommends that no one dives from higher than 20 meters (65.5 feet) unless there are professional rescue divers in the water.
 Diving from this height could easily cause a number of injuries including broken bones and being knocked unconscious, with heights of 100 feet (30.48 m) or more guaranteeing serious harm for anyone who isn’t a trained high diver.

 You can drink your own urine if you’re dehydrated